Titivillus

 Titivillus in a detail of Diego de la Cruz's Virgin of Mercy (c.
 1485), Burgos, Abbey of Santa María la Real de Las Huelgas.

 Saint John the Evangelist on Patmos by Hieronymus Bosch, 1505.
 It is believed that the devil on the lower right corner of the scene, with a human face and an insect body, is Titivillus.
 It appears Titivillus tries to grab and steal Saint John's ink bottle using a rake-like tool.

-Titivillus is a demon said to collect errors in the work of scribes.
+In Christianity, Titivillus is a demon said to collect errors in the work of scribes.
 Titivillus has also been described as collecting idle chat that occurs during church service, as well as any mispronounced, mumbled or skipped words of the service, to take to Hell to be counted against the offenders.
 The first reference to Titivillus by name occurred in Tractatus de Penitentia, c.
 1285, by Johannes Galensis (John of Wales).
 (Note: Little is known of Johannes Galensis aside from this text and a set of Decretales intermediæ.)
 Attribution has also been given to Caesarius of Heisterbach.

 He has been called the "patron demon of scribes," as Titivillus provides an easy excuse for the errors that are bound to creep into manuscripts as they are copied.
 (Note: For a twentieth-century subversive demon of mechanical failures, compare gremlin.)
 He has also been called the "patron demon of printers" for this same reason.
 This description of Titivillus introducing errors into documents, as opposed to merely collecting errors, has been traced back to the writer Anatole France.

 Titivillus gained a broader role as a subversive figure of physical comedy, with satirical commentary on human vanities, in late medieval English pageants, such as the Iudicium that finishes the Towneley Cycle.
 He plays an antagonistic role in the medieval English play Mankind.

 In an anonymous 15th-century English devotional treatise, Myroure of Oure Ladye, Titivillus introduced himself thus (I.xx.54): "I am a poure dyuel, and my name ys Tytyvyllus ...
 I muste eche day ... brynge my master a thousande pokes full of faylynges, and of neglygences in syllables and wordes."

 Marc Drogin noted in his instructional manual, Medieval Calligraphy: Its History and Technique (1980), that "for the past half-century every edition of The Oxford English Dictionary has listed an incorrect page reference for, of all things, a footnote on the earliest mention of Titivillus."